-Please take a moment to check your child's Daily folder for their progress report and weekly papers.
-The progress report and stamped (SIGN AND RETURN) papers need to be signed and returned no later than Wednesday.
-If you need a copy of your child's progress report, please let me know and I can get you a copy to keep.
+Please take a moment to check your child's Daily folder for their weekly papers.
+Any papers stamped (SIGN AND RETURN) need to be signed and returned no later than Friday.

 Just a few reminders regarding school polices and classroom procedures: